Dsmith3813/My-Python-Learning/README.md

 I don't know how to use GitHub for learning, but here I am and I'll be reading the doc's.

-- `Barista`
-- `BaristaGUI`

-My first program, or should I call it a script, was not Hello World, but a robotic barista.
+My first programs, or should I call it a script, was not Hello World, but a robotic barista.
 The YouTube channel for #NetworkChuck has a tutorial that I followed, coffee shop I think.
 And then changed the requirments a bit.
 See `Barista.py` for the code.
 I will add more as time permits.
 The GUI version is coded for macos.

+- `Barista`
-- `World Simulation`
+- `BaristaGUI`

 World simulation program II.
 A project I though of doing and then modify as I get better writting code.
 There has been three versions.
+While the program runs, it takes more than forever to run.
+Needs more work.

-- `Egnigma Device`
+- `World Simulation`

-More information comming as I get into the code and get it functionable.
+Enigma: More information comming as I get into the code and get it functionable.
 Has some twists.

+I decided to write a paper for this project.
+One reason is so I can get some thrird party to test if it is even more unbreakable.
+The code is complete, I need to decide when I will update it to geiHub.

+- `Enigma Device`